-Cut the salmon into 4 equal pieces.
-Pat both sides dry with paper towel and season it with salt & pepper.
+- Cut the salmon into 4 equal pieces.
+Pat both sides dry with paper towel and season with salt & pepper.

-Add the oil and butter to a skillet over medium-high heat.
+- Add the oil and butter to a skillet over medium-high heat.
 Let the pan heat up for a few minutes.
-Prep your carrots and broccolini.

-Add the onion to the skillet and sauté for about 3 minutes (should be getting lightly browned), then stir in the curry paste and garlic and cook for 1 minute.
+- Add the onion to the skillet and sauté for about 3 minutes (should be getting lightly browned), then stir in the garlic and curry paste and cook for 1 minute.